magicbell/magicbell-js/packages/magicbell/README.md

 You can send user attributes like first_name, custom_attributes, and more when creating a notification.

 The new notification will be shown in the notification inbox of each recipient in real-time.
-It will also be delivered to each recipient through all channels your have enabled for your MagicBell project.
+It will also be delivered to each recipient through all channels you have enabled for your MagicBell project.

 ```js
 await magicbell.notifications.create({